acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/06-tasks.md

 >}
 > ~~~
 > {:.language-c}
+> This example works correctly with gcc/9.3.0 but not with gcc/10 or gcc/11.
 > > ## solution
 > > Parallel threads are writing data, so the dependence should be *depend(out:y)*
 > {: .solution}